indigo-dc/indigo-datacloud-releases/indigo1/second_update_of_indigo-1.md

 ## <a name="li"></a>LiferayIAM v.
 1.1.1

 #### What's new
 * This release improve updates groups management following the new IAM groups specification: From IAM >= v0.4.0.rc0 groups are provided as a simple list of name and not as maps with name and other properties.
 The new version can manage the group list.
+Additionally, documentation has been improved with instructions to upgrade from the previous version.

 #### List of RfCs
 * [Issue-10](https://github.com/indigo-dc/LiferayIAM/issues/10) - Groups generate exceptions